Leasing farm land

 If you lease land to another person you are known as a lessor.
 Only lessors who are individuals can qualify for the relief.

 A lessee is the person who leases the land from you.
-From 1 January 2015 a qualifying lessee can include a company.

 The lessee cannot be connected to the lessor.
 If the lessee is a company, it cannot be under the control of you or any person connected to you.